argoproj/argo-cd/docs/operator-manual/config-management-plugins.md

 ## Installing a config management plugin

+There are two ways to install a Config Management Plugin:

+ * **Sidecar plugin**

+    This is a good option for a more complex plugin that would clutter the Argo CD ConfigMap.
+A copy of the repository is sent to the sidecar container as a tarball and processed individually per application.

+ * **ConfigMap plugin** (**this method is deprecated and will be removed in a future version**)

+    The repo-server container will run your plugin's commands.

 ### Sidecar plugin

 An operator can configure a plugin tool via a sidecar to repo-server.
 The following changes are required to configure a new plugin: